prerana30/TWL_DRCFS_30DaysPythonBootcamp/Week 4/FInal Project/readme.md

 Finally, the to_csv() method of the scraper object is called to write the scraped data to a CSV file named 'redditgahana.csv'.

-# i HOPE YOU FIND THIS USEFUL.Thank you :)
+# I HOPE YOU FIND THIS USEFUL.Thank you :)